 |Umax Two||119.37 in. length x 49.33 in. width||1003 lbs|

-Safety is often the last thing you consider when loading up to head to another cart adventure, but the hundreds or even thousands of pounds you are pulling behind you at highway speeds can turn into a lethal juggernaut unless time is spent preparing the equipment.
+Safety is often the last thing you consider when loading up to pull your cart to another adventure.
+Still, the hundreds or even thousands of pounds you are pulling behind you at highway speeds can turn into a lethal juggernaut unless time is spent preparing the equipment.
 Always check the bearing grease when you get the opportunity, as this is the number one cause of trailer failure.
-Keep those safety chains on, the air pressure topped off in the tires and keep the Highway Patrol happy by not overloading the trailer.
+Keep those safety chains on, the air pressure topped off in the tires, and keep the Highway Patrol happy by not overloading the trailer.